 Maintaining a debit credit balance sheet of your checking and credit accounts is one of the most essential chores in personal finance.
 The ancients may have made certain math mistakes when recording a debit credit balance sheet.
 Our current spreadsheets may appear vastly superior when we use Excel formulas to do the math, but it may also lead to other types of errors.
-Here are 3 handy ways to create Debit Credit Balance Sheet with Excel Formula.
+Here are 3 handy ways to create a Debit Credit Balance Sheet with Excel Formula.

 Example 1: Apply a Formula with SUM Function to Create Debit Credit Balance Sheet

-Using the SUM function, we can calculate the debit credit balance from our dataset.
-The SUM function in Excel is the easiest and fastest way to create a debit credit balance sheet.
+Using the SUM function, we can calculate the debit-credit balance from our dataset.
+The SUM function in Excel is the easiest and fastest way to create a debit-credit balance sheet.
 Please follow the steps below to apply the function.

 - First, select cell E6.
 Type the following formula in the formula bar, then, press ENTER.

 - Now, drag the Fill Handle to the remaining cells.

 Here is the debit credit balance sheet in Excel using the SUM function